Your diaphragm is a muscle that helps you breathe. When it works in the opposite way that it’s supposed to, it’s called paradoxical breathing.

-If you experience any problems breathing, you should talk to your doctor.
-They can run tests and rule out life-threatening conditions.
+If you experience any problems breathing, you should talk with your doctor.
+They can run tests and rule out life threatening conditions.

 Many of the conditions that cause paradoxical breathing can’t be fixed through lifestyle changes.
-However, you can reduce your risk of paradoxical breathing slightly by:
+But you can reduce your risk of paradoxical breathing slightly by: